Five professionals share their advice for self-care this holiday season

 Feeling confident can start with a fresh cut and style.
 Check out these five tips from Brie Boyd, owner of Salon Breeze – one of our readers’ favorite places to care for hair – about looking fabulous this winter:

 • Add color but make sure you plan ahead by pre-booking at least two appointments out to guarantee the times that work best with your schedule.
-Keep in mind that many salons are experiencing staffing shortages due to COVID-19 so do your best to keep your appointment.
 Also, consult your stylist about hair color options that are realistic for the maintenance you are willing to do.

 • A new cut may be in your future.
 A good stylist will review the best options for your hair type and your lifestyle.
 Bring photos as examples of the style you are thinking about.
 Or, use an app to upload your selfie and see how a style might look on you.

 • Get a blowout using salon-quality styling products and tools for shiny, frizz-free, camera- ready hair.
 YouTube tutorials are a great resource for easy tips and tricks to achieve different looks at home.

 • Nourish your hair with the right mask once or twice a month.
 Also, using a quality clarifying shampoo or treatment to remove any buildup.
 Many store-bought products sit on top of the hair but don’t actually penetrate the cuticle layer to help the integrity of the hair.
 A professional product line will work into the hair shaft to nourish from the inside out.

 • Express yourself using temporary options like hair chalks and clip-in extensions or try semipermanent colors and longer lasting extensions.
 Also, there are ways to make hair appear shorter, or allowing shorter hair to look like an updo.